 General dog ownership costs

 Sometimes the excitement of wanting a dog can cloud key considerations, such as – can I afford one?
-The cost of owning a dog can vary and PDSA estimates that a dog will cost some a minimum of between £4,500 and £13,000 in their lifetime, but potentially more if they require ongoing care for any disabilities or medical conditions.
+The cost of owning a dog can vary and PDSA estimates that a dog will cost someone a minimum of between £4,500 and £13,000 in their lifetime, but potentially more if they require ongoing care for any disabilities or medical conditions.

 However, setting any additional needs a dog may have aside, there are basic things that you’ll always need to buy them, such as food, a bed, and a lead and collar (or a harness), toys, a car restraint, food and water bowls, and monthly worming tablets and flea treatments.